openstack/networking-sfc/doc/source/ovs_driver_and_agent_workflow.rst

 with the OVS agents that reside on each Compute node.
 The OVS driver is responsible for the following:

-* Identify the OVS agents that directly connecting to the SF instances and establish communication with OVS agents on the Compute nodes.
+* Identify the OVS agents that directly connects to the SF instances and establish communication with OVS agents on the Compute nodes.
 * Send commands to the OVS agents to create bridges, flow tables and flows to steer chain traffic to the SF instances.